egalli64/clj-intro/src/aaa/README.md

 Tested on Java 21, Clojure 1.12

-## Some commonly used Clojure functions
+# A list of commonly used functions

+## Basic inspection
 - [count](count.clj) - number of items
+- [seq](seq.clj) - Returns a seq of the collection, or nil if empty
+- [empty?] - is collection empty?

 - [cons](cons.clj) - construct a seq
 - [conj](conj.clj) - conjunct items to a collection
 - [map](map.clj) - transform items in a collection